1. What would your pet say about you if we asked for a reference?

 6. What’s the best advice you’d give to someone interested in this field?
 Are there any written materials you suggest to read?

-Don’t hesitate, take a few classes and get a good mentor.
-Also, take risks… we need less people that play it safe and more people willing to fail because that is where the magic happens!
+Don’t hesitate, take a few classes, and get a good mentor.
+Also, take risks… we need fewer people who play it safe and more people willing to fail because that is where the magic happens!